slowdivePTG/Swift_ToO/README.md

 python UVOT_Phot.py --name "SN_NAME"
 ```

-The Python script will automatically sum UVOT sky images/exposure maps and generate a `FITS` image for each filter in `./data/SN_NAME/OBS_ID/uvot/image/`.

-After the first run, you will need to visually inspect the image and decide the source and sky background regions to be used in the aperture photometry.
-The two regions should be stored in `src.reg` and `bkg.reg` under the `./data/SN_NAME/` directory, in the syntax of
+To begin with, you will need to visually inspect the image and decide the source and sky background regions to be used in the aperture photometry.
+The two regions should be stored in `src.reg` and `bkg.reg` under the `./data/SN_NAME/` directory, following the syntax below

 ```
 fk5;circle(RA [deg], dec [deg], radius'' [arcsec])
 ```

+> TODO: create an interactive script to generate the region files automatically.

+The Python script will automatically do photometry for every single exposure in UVOT sky images/exposure maps and generate a `FITS` image for each filter in `./data/SN_NAME/OBS_ID/uvot/image/` called `FILTER_maghist.out`.
+If there are multiple exposures in one image, all of which have SNR < 5, the script will stack all the exposures and obtain the source flux from the stacked image.

-Then with a second run, the multi-band aperture photometry results will be stored in `./data/SN_NAME/OBS_ID/uvot/image/FILTER.out`.
+Then with a second run, the multi-band aperture photometry results will be stored in `./data/SN_NAME/OBS_ID/uvot/image/FILTER_stacked.out`.

-> Not a good idea to let an expection stop us before we create the `reg` files - to be fixed in the future.

 ### Light curves

 ```shell
 python UVOT_LightCurve.py --name "SN_NAME"
 ```

+This script will first try to read the `*_stacked.out` files.
+If they do not exist, which means the images are not stacked, it will then read the `*_maghist.out` files for single exposures.

 ## Known issues